 Since the employer is providing the time and cost for training, it serves little purpose for them to fire people indiscriminately without first trying to address or work through the issues that may be causing the problem.

 There are times that you might want to be hesitant of signing an at-will agreement.
 This is usually the case when an employer's promise of continued employment plays a role in your decision for accepting the job.

 An example could be that a prospective employer told you throughout the hiring process that they would give you at least a year to be able to learn to perform and excel at your job without risk of termination.
 This promise of continued employment may be a deciding factor when accepting the job, and by them making you sign an at-will agreement, it is contradicting that promise, and therefore should raise suspicion.

 If your employer would like you to sign an at-will agreement that seems to undercut their promises, ask about the discrepancy as almost all courts will see a signed at-will agreement as the final say on the matter.

 If you need help with at-will state, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.